 “An ancient city with a modern feel,” is the most accurate description of a marvel that lies in central Switzerland.
 The lovely Swiss city of Lucerne is almost fairytale-like in its beauty.

 It is also conducive to thorough exploration as it has a very compact feel.
-If you are visiting Switzerland I would encourage you to make Lucerne one of your Swiss itinerary destinations.
+If you are visiting Switzerland I would encourage you to make visiting Lucerne one of your Swiss itinerary destinations.

-When I lived in Switzerland (nearly 30 years ago) I loved traveling by train and would often take the train from Basel and visit Lucerne for the weekend.
-It is a city I love to explore and over the last 15 years I have visited on an almost annual basis so it is a city I know well.
+When I lived in Switzerland (nearly 30 years ago) I loved travelling by train and would often take the train from Basel and visit Lucerne for the weekend.
+It is a city I love to explore and over the last 15 years, I have visited on an almost annual basis so it is a city I know well.

-If you are on a tight schedule and are wondering what to do in Lucerne for a day (or what to see in Lucerne in one day) I will also outline a one day itinerary for the city.
-This will include all the the top things to see in Lucerne in one day.
+If you are on a tight schedule and are wondering what to do in Lucerne for a day (or what to see in Lucerne in one day) I will also outline a one-day itinerary for the city.
+This will include all the top things to see in Lucerne in one day.